 Getting the units shipped across on such a tight schedule was a complex logistical operation, particularly as Covid-19 restrictions were in place limiting international travel, but the units were delivered within a very short timescale.
 Having been ordered in August, the mobile procedure room and the ward, which were shipped from the UK, arrived in Australia in mid-October having spent 56 days on the ship.

 The EDU was built to order and completed in less than 4 weeks before being shipped from the Netherlands, arriving in mid-November.
-This will now be fitted out with the latest sterilisation equipment compliant with the new Australian standard.
+This was fitted out with the latest sterilisation equipment compliant with the new Australian standard.

-Q-bital will oversee the delivery, installation, commissioning and testing of the units, and provide maintenance and support for the facility, which is expected to open to patients early next year.
+Q-bital oversaw the delivery, installation, commissioning and testing of the units, and provided maintenance and support for the facility.

-For the hospital, the use of flexible healthcare means a shorter lead time – despite the units being shipped from overseas – and less disruption for patients and staff, as the buildings are constructed off site and fitted with all the necessary connections before being brought to the hospital site to be installed.
+For the hospital, the use of flexible healthcare meant a shorter lead time, despite the units being shipped from overseas and less disruption for patients and staff, as the buildings were constructed off site and fitted with all the necessary connections before being brought to the hospital site to be installed.

 “Q-bital helps design and deliver flexible health facilities that allow hospitals anywhere in the world to respond quickly to changes to both capacity and functionality, while maintaining a near-permanent standard” says Peter Spryszynski, Country Manager for Australia at Q-bital Healthcare Solutions.